DaveBenham/VenomModules/README.md

 ## BERNOULLI SWITCH
 ![Bernoulli Switch module image](./doc/BernoulliSwitch.PNG)
-The Bernoullie Switch randomly routes two inputs to two outputs.
+The Bernoulli Switch randomly routes two inputs to two outputs.
 Upon receiving a trigger or gate, a virtual coin toss determines if input A goes to output A and B to B (no-swap), or if A goes to B and B to A (swap).
 Each input can be attenuated and/or inverted by a bipolar SCALE knob ranging from -1 to 1, and offset by an OFFSET knob, ranging from -10 to 10.
 The A input is normalled to the TRIG input and the B input is normalled to 0V, so if both inputs are left unpatched, the Bernoulli Switch will function as a "traditional" Bernoulli Gate.
 A "latched" mode may be achieved by leaving the B input at 0V and setting the A input SCALE to 0 and the A OFFSET to 10V.

 The PROB knob and PROB input determine the probability that a particular routing operation will occur.
 If there is no PROB input, then a fully counterclockwise PROB knob yields a 0% chance of the the routing event, and fully clockwise is 100% chance.
 The range is linear, with 50% at noon.
 The probability can be modulated by bipolar PROB input, with each volt equating to 10% chance.